Growing Hot Peppers in Containers is so easy and productive. Here’s everything you need to know!

 Requirements for Growing Hot Peppers in Containers

 Growing hot peppers in containers need a position that receives full sun.
-They are heat loving plants like tomatoes and eggplant.
+They are heat-loving plants like tomatoes and eggplant.
+Can you grow hot peppers indoors?
+Absolutely!
 If you are short of space, try growing peppers indoors on a sunny windowsill.

-Good soil is the key to productive pepper plants.
-Buy best quality potting mix that is well drained and loose, or make your own.
+Wondering about the best soil for growing hot peppers?
+Buy the best quality potting mix that is well drained and loose, or make your own.
 It must be rich in organic matter and fertile.
 For this, you can add well-rotted manure or compost into it at the time of planting.

-At the time, when flowers start to appear and fruits begin to form reduce the watering a little.
+At the time when flowers start to appear and fruits begin to form, reduce the watering a little.
 But be careful, drying out of soil completely results in flower drop.

 Soil temperature above 60 F (15 C) is required for best growth.
 The optimum seed germination temperature is above 68 F (20 C).
-It can tolerate temperature up to 95 F (35 C) and down to 50 F (10 C) easily.
+It can tolerate temperatures up to 95 F (35 C) and down to 50 F (10 C) easily.
 The ideal growing temperature is between 70-90 F (21-32 C).

 Chili Plant Care

 Pinching in early growth makes the plant bushier.
-When the plant is around six inches tall, clip the growing tip, which helps it to be more bush type.
+When the plant is around six inches tall, clip the growing tip, which helps it to be more bush-type.
 If you see the flowers appearing early, remove them.
 Do this also at the time of transplanting.

-If your plant is flowering too early deadhead the flowers, it is important.
+If your plant is flowering too early, deadhead the flowers; it is important.
 This will direct the plant’s energy into growing and becoming healthy.